zcatk/icloudgo/content/posts/block-ads-with-cloudflare-zero-trust.md

     appendFilePath: false # to append file path to Edit link
 ---

 If you haven't noticed, I'm seriously impressed with Cloudflare Zero Trust, but one feature remained missing - ad blocking.
 I was a longtime user of Pi-hole and loved the simplicity of it all.
 If you aren't aware, Pi-hole is deployed on a Raspberry Pi and blocks ads, trackers, and other nasty sites by using DNS block lists.
-You can also block or allow specific domains with a new rule from the pihole dashboard.
+You can also block or allow specific domains with a new rule from the Pi-hole dashboard.
 They even had a way to block ads using regular expressions (REGEX) - this got me thinking.

 ### REGEX Ad Blocking